 13. A visit to the bookstore is just as exciting as a visit to the toy store.

-14. Your car, and every room of your house is littered with books.
+14. Your car and every room of your house are littered with books.

 15. You’re constantly trying to re-organize your family’s existing bookshelves in order to fit in “one more book”.